 The Beacon’s Elder Board: With Jesus Christ as the head of the church, The Beacon is led and overseen by an Elder Board.
 Our Elder Board is a group of volunteers nominated from within our church community, and considered and elected by current board members.
 Elders serve for 2-year terms as active members of the Board, and serve for the duration of their life in the community, as Elders-at-Large.

-The active Elder Board members are: Mike Moore, Don Stoutenger, Trevor Sloan, Jason Miner, Dirk Williams.
+The active Elder Board members are: Don Stoutenger, Trevor Sloan, Jason Miner, Dirk Williams.
 Lead Pastor Ric Olsen is also active Elder Board members.
 This team leadership format provides accountability, a variety of spiritual gifts, and allows for decisions to be made through the wisdom of many rather than few.

 God’s Instructions to Leaders: The Beacon follows God’s instructions as given in 1 Peter 5:1, by calling our Elder Board, in close partnership with their wives, to three primary areas of responsibility: to live their lives as an example; to shepherd the flock; and to oversee the affairs of the church.
 The Board strives to obey this explicit instruction by seeking God’s direction for their own lives and the life of our church.